yobgob/too-many-hooks/.github/contributing.md

 ## Getting started

-Anyone can open an issue or PR so if there is something you'd like to see added to `too-many-hooks` feel free to open an issue, PR, or both according to the guidelines below
+Anyone can contribute so if there is something you'd like to see added to `too-many-hooks`, feel free to open an issue, pull request, or both, according to the guidelines below.

 ### Issues